E(n)-equivariant Graph Neural Cellular Automata: Pattern Formation

 \paragraph{Training} We train the model by minimising \autoref{eq:inv_loss}, using Adam \citep{kingma2014adam} with initial learning rate of 0.0005.
 The learning rate is then decreased during training using a reduce-on-plateau schedule.
 We use gradient clipping and weight decay as regularisation techniques.
 We increase the batch size during training (from a minimum of 4 to 32) so as to promote a faster convergence, and that is because a small batch size leads to more frequent re-initialisation of the pool states in the early training steps.
 We train the model to convergence, by monitoring the validation loss with a fixed patience of training steps.
 For all details, we refer the reader to our code.
+All experiments are run on an NVIDIA Quadro P1000 16GB.